Mold’s Best Friend – Heavy Metals

-There are many heavy metals that can be found in our environment both naturally and from pollution.
-The term heavy metal is used to describe a group of metals that have similar chemical properties.
+There are many heavy metals that can be found in our environment.
+Some are created naturally and some are the result of pollution.
 Not all heavy metals are bad for us.
 In fact, some of these, including small amounts of copper, iron and zinc, play important roles in our bodies.
-Heavy metal toxicity can come from metals such as lead, which can be found in paint, as well as many house hold products; Arsenic, which is commonly found in well water and wood products; and Mercury, which can build up in fish that we eat and is sometimes used as a preservative in medications.
+Heavy metal toxicity can come from metals such as lead, which can be found in paint, and other house hold products.
+Arsenic is commonly found in well water and wood products.
+And, mercury can build up in fish we eat.
+It is also sometimes used as a preservative in medications.
 At very high levels, most heavy metals can cause health problems.1

 According to Clinical Microbiology Reviews, Wendy Myers, FDN-P, CHHC, says, “Our body allows parasites and Candida (mold) to proliferate, because Candida and parasites eat toxic metals.
 You do have to bring down your metal load if you’re going to long term get rid of the parasites or candida,” Myers says.
 “Some parasites can eat five to six times their body weight in metals.”